top of page

 In addition to implementing the Trump administration's cruelest policies, ICE has been a critical tool in its attacks on free speech and due process.
 Looking for effective, nonviolent ways to oppose the harm ICE is doing every day in our communities, we started by first looking at how they're spending our taxpayer dollars.

-According to data from USAspending.gov, approximately 2/3 of ICE's Enforcement & Removal Operations 2025 budget is going to hundreds of contractors across the country.
+According to data from USAspending.gov, more than 2/3 of ICE's Enforcement & Removal Operations FY2025 budget went to hundreds of private companies across the country.

 We mapped ICE's contractors and then conducted a broad analysis of dozens of them, looking specifically those contractors profiting from the detention, transportation, and surveillance of immigrant communities.